tc39/proposal-atomics-wait-async/PROPOSAL.md

 * `value` will be converted to Int32 and compared against the contents of `i32a[index]`
 * `timeout`, if present, is a timeout value

+The `result` is an object with an `"async"` property and a `"value"` property.

+If `result.async` is `false`, then `result.value` is a string value, one of `"not-equal"` or `"timed-out"`.
+The value has the same meaning as for the return type of `Atomics.wait`.
+A synchronous timeout occurs only occurs when `timeout` is 0.

-The `result` is a promise.
-The promise can be resolved with a string value, one of `"ok"`, `"timed-out"`, `"not-equal"`; the value has the same meaning as for the return type of `Atomics.wait`.
+If `result.async` is `true`, then `result.value` is a promise.
+The promise can be resolved with a string value, one of `"ok"`, or `"timed-out"`; the value has the same meaning as for the return type of `Atomics.wait`.
 The promise is never rejected.

+The motivation for conditionally returning a promise is so that `Atomics.waitAsync` can fail fast for the `"not-equal"` case where no waiting happens.
+It is detrimental to the performance of code that uses `Atomics.waitAsync`, such as an asynchronous mutex, to wait a microtask tick via an immediately resolved promise to discover that no waiting on a SharedArrayBuffer location occurred.

 Agents can call `Atomics.notify` on some location corresponding to `i32a[index]` to wake any agent waiting with